From the author: Posts on social media are not always what they seem.

 They’d discovered Facebook a couple of years before, but after about six months of posting pictures of meals they’d cooked, snaps from holidays they’d taken, anything to show their Facebook friends what a perfect life they too were leading it all began to seem competitive, futile.
 They ran out of material and started inventing things just to see how their ‘friends’ would react.
 Pictures of adorable pets they didn’t own.
 Martin standing proudly next to an expensive car he hadn’t bought, a selfie outside the big new house that they hadn’t moved into.

-It became a hobby, everywhere they went they took pictures and sometimes brought small props to enhance them: in a kitchen show room holding up the champagne glasses, on either side of an enormously vulgar flat screen TV in the local electrical store, their newly remodelled garden, the holiday home in Minorca, the five metre yacht..
+It became a hobby, everywhere they went they took pictures and sometimes brought small props to enhance them: in a kitchen show room holding up the champagne glasses, standing on either side of an enormously vulgar flat screen TV in the local electrical store, their newly re-modelled garden, the holiday home in Minorca, their five metre yacht..

 The chance find, at a church bazaar, of a box of postcards documenting a trip around the capitals of Europe encouraged Martin to take a short evening course in Photoshop.
 Suddenly the world was their oyster.
 With the help of a few sales brochures and their all-in-one printer/scanner they cruised the Mediterranean.
 Estella’s charity parachute jump got a considerable number of ‘likes’, as did Martin gaining his private pilot’s license, pictures at the controls, views from the air.
 They were limited only by their own imaginations, the more outrageous their posts the more people joined their following, they had over a thousand ‘friends’ by this time.